 The proposed Contingency Reserve allocation for 2026/27 is £200,000, an increase of £28,477 from the 2025/26 allocation of £171,523.
 This enhanced contribution to contingency provides essential financial resilience and flexibility to respond to unforeseen circumstances, legal obligations, or urgent operational requirements.
 With a revenue budget exceeding £1 million this level of contingency allocation is prudent financial management aligned with best practice guidance.
-The report presented on this subject in January 2025, as been updated and is included with agenda papers (enc vii).
+The report presented on this subject in January 2025 is available and sets out best practice.